 Don’t eat too late and make sure you’re not hungry before bed

-Eating too close to bedtime can cause indigestion and discomfort that leads to sleepless nights.
+When you eat too close to bedtime, it can make your stomach hurt and make it hard to sleep.
 Make sure to eat your last meal at least three to four hours before bedtime to give your body enough time to digest.
 Additionally, make sure to eat something that isn’t too heavy.
 When it comes to what to eat, avoid sugary and high-fat foods since they are metabolized quickly and make you feel hungry again sooner.
 Instead, choose foods high in fiber and protein so you feel full longer and don’t disrupt your sleep with hunger pangs.